 Special spots to explore include the small copse that hides the seasonal Lower Pond – a “green room” that is a real hideaway for children.
 Look out for frogs in the lush grass – the Common Frog is just as likely to be seen in moist grassland as in ponds.

 Turn around at the top of the Lower Meadow to look out over the town to the Welsh hills and the Severn Bridge.
 On a clear day you can see up to the Brecon Beacons.
-In the corner near the bridge, is the Hideaway Tree – perfect for hide-and-seek.

 The lower meadow of Wapley Bushes Local Nature Reserve is the most biologically diverse area of the reserve and it includes over 70 wildflower and grass species.
 Many of the wildflowers are prominent, brightly coloured and are good for insects such as black knapweed, betony and devil’s-bit scabious.
 In medieval times and later, many plant species were used as medicinal plants and one of those plants can be found today in this meadow.
 That plant is meadowsweet and not only does it have a distinctive aroma but it also contains a natural aspirin compound so its leaves were used in herbal teas to reduce fevers.